arborworkflows/ArborWebApps/README.md

-# Arbor Workflows web applciation suite
+# Arbor Workflows web application suite

 This repository contains a set of visual web interfaces built for the [Arbor Workflows](http://arborworkflows.com) project.